Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 integration ensures a full view of parking space availability across all sites.

-## The Main Software Application
+## The Server and Website

 Perfect Parking is a web application that will allow users to find parking in a city.
 The application will allow users to search for parking near a specific location and will show the user data the nearest parking to their location.

-## The supporting client Applications
+## The Client Application

-The client applications monitor the video feeds and other sensors of parking lots across a city and provides live updates to the Perfect Parking website once a change in the car park is detected such as a spot becomes available or is taken.
+The client application monitors the video feed of a parking lots across a city and provides live updates to the Perfect Parking website once a change in the car park is detected such as a spot becomes available or occupied.

-### Identifying the free/busy car parking spaces
+### Image Processing: Identifying a parking space's occupancy.

 A key design goal of the application is to find a low-cost, accurate, and scalable solution to identify if a car parking space is free or busy.
-To accomplish this goal, the application will use a combination of sensors and machine learning to identify if a car parking space is free or busy.
-The sensors will monitor the car parking space and will send data to a central server.
-The central server will then use a machine learning algorithm to identify if the car parking space is free or busy.
+To accomplish this goal, the client application will use image processing to identify if a car parking space is free or busy.
+If the client detects a change, it will send updated data to the server.

 ## Technologies